stronnag/mwptools/docs/manual/docs/mwp-safehomes-editor.md

 From here it is possible to:

 * Load safehomes from a file in CLI format.
 A CLI diff or dump can be  used.
 * Save safehomes to a file in CLI format.
-If a CLI diff or dump is selected, then only the safehomes stanza is changed; other information in the diff / dump is preserved.
+If a CLI diff or dump is selected, then only the `safehome` and `fwapproach` stanzas are changed; other information in the diff / dump is preserved.
 * Display safehomes on the map.
 Active safehomes are displayed with greater opacity than inactive locations.
 * Change the status (active, inactive).
 If a previously unused item is enabled, an icon is placed on the centre of the map for positioning.
 * Clear (unset) one or all safehomes.
-* Upload and Download safehomes to/from the flight controller.
+* Upload and Download `safehome` and `fwapproach` data to/from the flight controller.
 * Manage INAV 7.1.0+ Autoland data

 Note that editing functions are only available when the `Safe Homes` window is active; if the windows is dismissed with icons displayed, then the icons remain on the map, but are not editable.